Summer 21 is already live, but we're still going with the update write-ups. This will…

 - Part 3 – Communities / Experience Cloud, Salesforce CMS.
 Chatter, Salesforce Anywhere (Quip), and Files

-- Part 4 – Rotating Topic: Einstein Automate
+- Part 4 – Rotating Topic: TBD

-That’s 8 posts in total – which would be the most we’ve ever done.
-We’ll give it a shot and see how it goes, but as I said above, even with 8 posts we’re ignoring a bunch of big products.
+That’s 5 posts in total – which would be the most we’ve ever done.
+We’ll give it a shot and see how it goes, but as I said above, even with these posts we’re ignoring a bunch of big products.
 Well, let’s get at the first one instead of dwelling on what we’re not covering.
 I’ve got some UNKLE playing and it’s surprisingly good writing music.
 As always the order for the below is based on what interests me the most.
 Everything assumes you’re on Lightning by now but if something also works in Classic I’ll mention that.

 - Inline Editing within Reports – Whaaaat!?
 This has to be the most frequently asked user request out there – especially from Sales Managers – “I’d love a report where I can just update all my stuff from.”
 Well, boom, here it is.
 You’re going to look like a hero marching into that Sales Managers’ office and showing them this one once it’s live.
 Basically, you’ll be able to click on a cell within a report and a pop-up will appear where you can change the value.
 There are some fields this doesn’t work in yet – and those will be marked with a little “lock” icon to make it clear.
 It’ll work with text, numeric, and checkbox fields so the big exceptions are picklists (probably due to dependency problems), date/time fields, and long text/rich text types of fields.
 There are a few other exceptions like the Task and Event objects (not sure why they are left out of the fun), compound fields (like address fields), and record type fields.
 You’re still going to be a hero with this feature – but you’re going to need to temper expectations a little bit when it’s not every single field.
 Either way, this is a huge feature for users and will be exciting to roll out.
 It is in beta for Summer 21, so test this out some before just flicking that checkbox and activating it.
 Besides that, get some cred for this and hype it up anyway before you flick that checkbox.
 Bask in the glory of this one.